-Our Phonics programme “Letters and Sounds” is taught daily and is supported by The Oxford Reading Tree Floppy’s Phonics Programme and ‘THRASS’.
-It covers all the pre requisite skills for reading such as sound identification, sequencing, reproduction, discrimination, segmenting and blending.
+Children are introduced to letter-sound correspondences through the ‘Success for All’ programme.
+Daily phonics sessions cover all the prerequisite skills for reading such as sound identification, sequencing, reproduction, discrimination, segmenting and blending.
 The children also begin to read “tricky” words on sight.

 Once children are able to confidently segment and blend simple 3 letter words using single letter-sound correspondences they are given reading material to support their growing phonic knowledge.
 Daily reading alongside an adult takes place during guided reading and phonic sessions with children being encouraged to also support each other through partner reading The teacher and teaching assistants will read with each child and encourage reading to take place at home.
 Comments about reading progress are recorded in a home/school reading record book by both teachers and parents.
 Children are also able to self select texts from their class and school library to take home and share with parents and carers to encourage good reading habits and to support their reading journey.
 Home reading books are provided from the Oxford Reading Tree reading scheme.

 Key Stage 1

 At Anchorsholme Academy, systematic phonics teaching continues into Key Stage 1 through the ‘Success for All’ programme.
 Children are introduced to the sounds which groups of letters make when placed together and are encouraged to identify and use these during shared & guided reading and writing.
 Children are expected to have a secure understanding of phonics at Phase 5 of ‘Letters and Sounds’ by the end of Year 1 and additional support is given for pupils identified as not being on track to achieve this.
 A variety of active teaching and learning methods are used to model the use of phonics for reading and writing and to allow children to practise and apply their growing phonic knowledge.
 Through phonics sessions, children also continue to learn the “tricky” and high frequency words.
 In June of Year 1, children take the national Phonics Screening Test and those not reaching the benchmark pass rate will retake the test in June of Year 2.

 All children are involved in daily shared reading both in English lessons and through the wider curriculum to support their learning.
-Weekly guided reading sessions for every child take place across KS1 and reading material is pitched appropriately to support and challenge pupils’ phonic knowledge.
+Daily paired and guided reading sessions continue for every child across KS1 during Success for All and reading material is pitched appropriately to support and challenge pupils’ phonic knowledge.
 Pupils in KS1 are encouraged to read for pleasure and every class has access to reading materials which pupils are able to select from based on their interests.
-Each week, pupils in KS1 choose a book from the school library to take home and share at bedtime to encourage shared reading for pleasure with parents and carers.
+Each week, pupils in KS1 choose a book from the school library to take home and share at home to encourage shared reading for pleasure with parents and carers.